Sietes: Club career

 Sietes, who was born in Sietes, Asturias, receiving his nickname from his birthplace, started playing for local giants Real Oviedo, first appearing with the first team on 27 March 1994 in a 0–0 away draw against Real Valladolid.
-With just nine La Liga matches throughout the entire season, he did score two goals in back-to-back 3–0 wins, over Athletic Bilbao and Atlético Madrid.
+With just nine La Liga matches throughout the entire season, he did score his only two goals as a professional in back-to-back 3–0 wins over Athletic Bilbao and Atlético Madrid.

-Signing with Valencia CF in the 1995–96 campaign, Sietes was used sparingly over two seasons – underperforming mainly due to homesickness– and moved to Racing de Santander for 1997–98, where he would constantly battle top-flight relegation (which would eventually befall in 2001, with the club returning in the immediate following season with 39 appearances from the player).
-His career was unassuming afterwards, with stints mainly in the second division, punctuated by a season with Watford in the English Championship where he did not play one single minute.
+Signing with Valencia CF for the 1995–96 campaign, Sietes was used sparingly over two seasons – underperforming mainly due to homesickness– and moved to Racing de Santander for 1997–98, where he would constantly battle top-flight relegation (which would eventually befall in 2001, with the club returning the following season with 39 appearances from the player).
+His career was unassuming afterwards, with stints mainly in the Segunda División, punctuated by a season with Watford in the English Championship where he did not play one single minute due to transfer issues and injury problems.

-After only five games for CD Numancia in the 2007–08 campaign, with the Soria team returning to the top division after a three-year absence, Sietes moved to fourth-tier side CD Lealtad in Villaviciosa, remaining there three seasons.
-On 31 August 2012, after having helped Real Avilés, also in his native region, promote to the third level, the 38-year-old announced his retirement.
+After only five games for CD Numancia in the 2007–08 campaign, with the Soria team returning to the top division after a three-year absence, Sietes joined Tercera División side CD Lealtad in Villaviciosa, remaining there three seasons.
+On 31 August 2012, having helped Real Avilés Industrial CF, also in his native region, to promote to Segunda División B, the 38-year-old announced his retirement.